Childhood dyspraxia explained

 The Dyspraxia Foundation says the condition “is generally recognised as an impairment or immaturity of the organisation of movement.”
 A child's coordination skills are affected and learning in school can prove more of a challenge.

-Dyspraxia is thought to affect up to six out of 10 people and tends to be more common in boys than girls.
+Dyspraxia is thought to affect around 6% of the population and tends to be more common in boys than girls.
 Children with dyspraxia often have difficulties with the following:

 - Speech and language